songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   ***Explanation:*** [Health colors and statuses](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/health-enhanced-status.html).
 When an instance fails health checks at least three times in any one-minute period, Elastic Beanstalk may downgrade the health of the environment.

+  Unknown (grey) - This status is displayed when Elastic Beanstalk and the health agent are reporting an insufficient amount of data on an instance.

 * EBS, snapshot

   A user is creating a snapshot of an EBS volume.
 Which of the below statements is incorrect in relation to the creation of an EBS snapshot?